It’s from Plato.

 – apparent errors, omissions, and contradictions are intended to encode the secret message.

 – look for irony in things said but not meant.
-Thus is Plato’s repeated assertion that women equal men dismissed as a joke.
+Thus is Plato’s repeated assertion that women equal men is dismissed as a joke.

 • Divine that brevity may be a form of emphasis.